insightfuls/minimalist-async-di/README.md

 ### Getting beans

 Getting beans is always asynchronous (returns a Promise).
 Suppose we have registered a bean called "pudding".
-We can retrieve it and eat it as follows.
+We can retrieve it and serve it as follows.

 ```
 container.get("pudding")
-.then(pudding => pudding.eat("Ben"));
+.then(pudding => pudding.serveTo("Ben"));
 ```

 We will actually register this bean in a moment.
 (In reality, of course, it needs to be registered before it is retrieved.)